Karren Brady changes tack on Mike Ashley at Newcastle United

-Rafa Benitez has regularly been linked with a move to Newcastle United but Karren Brady thinks the Spaniard has found a club he is happy at, which has a ‘similar working-class character to Liverpool’.
+Rafa Benitez has regularly been linked with a move to West Ham but Karren Brady thinks the Spaniard has found a club he is happy at, which has a ‘similar working-class character to Liverpool’.

 The West Ham vice-chairman says that Newcastle are lucky to have Rafa BUT that the Manager is also lucky to be at a club with such a ‘huge and deeply loyal following’.